Greta Thunberg detained at German coal protest

 Climate campaigner Greta Thunberg has been detained by police at a protest outside a western German village.

-She had been protesting with activists seeking to stop the abandoned village of Lützerath being demolished to make way for the expansion of a coal mine.
+She had been protesting with activists seeking to stop the abandoned village of Lützerath from being demolished for the expansion of a coal mine.

+Police told the BBC Ms Thunberg was not arrested and would be released after they checked her ID.

-Police told Reuters that Thunberg was part of a group which "rushed towards the ledge" of the Garzweiler 2 mine.
+Ms Thunberg was detained after a group "rushed towards the ledge" of the Garzweiler 2 mine, police said.

+They also confirmed all of those detained in the group would be released without charge once their identities had been checked.

+The Garzweiler 2 mine is around 9km (5.6 miles) from Lützerath.
+Video from the scene showed three officers carrying Ms Thunberg from the protest as she smiles.

+Police also told Reuters news agency that one man jumped into the mine.

 Activists argue burning coal undermines Germany's efforts to reduce greenhouse gas emissions.

-The Garwzweiler 2 mine is around 5.6 miles (9 kilometres) from Lützerath.

-Police also told Reuters one man jumped into the mine.

-It is not yet clear what will happen to Ms Thunberg or the group she was arrested with.

-Germany has promised to phase out coal-fired power by 2030.
+The country has promised to phase out coal-fired power by 2030.

+Lignite is the dirtiest form of coal, and the area around Lützerath yields 25 million tonnes of it each year.

-Lützerath is expected to be the final village to be demolished for the Garzweiler lignite mine.
+The village, owned by energy company RWE after residents abandoned it, is expected to be the final one demolished for the lignite mine.

+The energy company has said the coal under the village is needed as early as this winter.

-Organisers of the protest said around 35,000 protesters attended on Saturday while police said the number was closer to 15,000.
+Organisers of the protest said around 35,000 demonstrators attended on Saturday while police said the number was closer to 15,000.

+Police said they had managed to remove all activists from the town over the weekend.
+Footage from Sunday showed Ms Thunberg and other protesters being moved along by police.